lumunizf/Test-automation/README.md

-# Test-automation with Selenium Webdriver
+# Test-automation with Selenium Webdriver and Java

 ### Pré-Requisitos